afrankvt/draft/readme.md

-# Open Bugs and Issues

-Draft requires Fantom 1.0.62 or higher.

 # Draft Mini Web Framework

-*This project is functional, but is still under development, is missing features, and very likely to change.
-See Disclaimers below.*

-The core web pod defines a very useful set of APIs for building web-based apps.
+The core Fantom web pod defines a very useful set of APIs for building web-based apps.
 In particular the [WebMod API](http://fantom.org/doc/web/pod-doc.html#overview) provides a simple yet powerful mechanism to compose multiple apps into a single site.